Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Museum of Religious Art|©oceancurrent

-Cusco is known throughout the world for the Inca power, but the Spanish religious domain left its mark on the city.
-The Museum of Religious Art is a beautiful space where you can enjoy the colonial past of the city, from the Catholic point of view.
+Cuzco is known for the Inca power, but the Spanish religious domain left its mark.
+An essential plan to delve into the history of the city is to book your ticket to the Museum of Religious Art, a beautiful space where you can enjoy the colonial past of the city, from the Catholic point of view.

-The best of this museum is that you will know the Archbishop's Palace of Cusco, where is located the world famous Stone of the 12 angles, a diorite rock that has twelve angles that fit in perfect harmony with the rest of the surrounding rocks.
+The best thing about this museum is that you will know the Archbishop's Palace of Cuzco, where the world famous Stone of the 12 angles is located, a diorite rock that has twelve angles that fit in perfect harmony with the rest of the rocks in the environment.
 This is a sample of the complexity of Inca architecture and you will surely want to take a picture in front of the stone.

-Once inside the museum, you can admire the best colonial religious paintings, with a collection that also includes carvings and altarpieces with gilded inlays.
-In the Corpus Christi Hall you will find twelve canvases that will dazzle you, but you can also see regional wonders in the Golden Hall, the Zodiac Hall and the Orchard Hall, among others.
-Are you going to miss the opportunity to visit this magnificent building?
+Inside the museum you can admire the best colonial religious paintings, with a collection that also includes carvings and altarpieces with gilded inlays.
+In the Corpus Christi Hall you will find 12 canvases that will dazzle you, but you can also see regional wonders in the Golden Hall, the Zodiac Hall and the Orchard Hall, among others.

 Practical information